 Cost: Nothing, if you have these simple materials on hand.

-Step 1: Draw a bunny head for your puppet (or click below for a free printable bunny puppet template!), then cut it out and paste it over the base of your upside-down bag as shown in the picture below.
+Step 1: Draw a bunny head for your puppet (or print our free printable bunny puppet template, below), then cut it out and paste it over the base of your upside-down bag as shown in the picture below.
 Important: The bunny’s head should approximately cover the base of your bag.
 If you use the bunny template, you may need to scale the image to print at the right size for your bag.
 Then invite your child to color or decorate the bunny.

 Step 2: Next, draw a mouth or cut out the mouth from your free bunny template.
 Attach the bunny’s mouth just below the bag’s top flap that the head is attached to, right at the crease that creates the base of the bag, as shown below.